tracky-ai/afdemo/README.md

 ## Testing Your Integration

-### Facebook Configuration
+### 1. Facebook Configuration
-You can check a guide of how to test Facebook test Ads in [this document](https://github.com/tracky-ai/tracky-demo-iOS/blob/main/Doc/Tracky.AI%20-%20Creating%20a%20test%20Facebook%20Ads%20link.pdf).
+Please, check our guide on how to create a test link in [this document](https://github.com/tracky-ai/tracky-demo-iOS/blob/main/Doc/Tracky.AI%20-%20Creating%20a%20test%20Facebook%20Ads%20link.pdf).

-### Preparing Your Device
+### 2. Preparing Your Device
 Follow the comprehensive guide on [Registering test devices](https://support.appsflyer.com/hc/en-us/articles/207031996) for device preparation.

 We tested the AppsFlyer integration using the IDFV (Identifier for Vendor) method: